einarhaaland/robot-caretaker/README.md

 # Adding a new robot
 **This system allows you to easily add any robot:**
-* Copy `/webots_simulation` directory
+* Duplicate the `/webots_simulation` directory (or create a new Webots world file)
+* Open the new Webots world file and stop the simulation
+* Delete any existing robots in the scene
-* Add a new robot to the Webots simulation and change its controller to `robot_controller.py`
+* Add the new robot to the Webots world and change its controller to `robot_controller.py`
-* Fill in values for joint motors and sensors in `/controllers/robot_controller/config.yaml`
+* Fill in values for joint motors and sensors in `/controllers/robot_controller/config.yaml` (any joint-rotation not present in the config file can safely be added.
+Use the naming convention of the other joints)
+* Start the simulation

 *The system should now be functional with your newly added robot.*